John Jameson (character): As Colonel Jupiter

-As the Man-Wolf
+As Man-Wolf

 As the Man-Wolf, Jameson possessed superhuman strength, agility, speed and durability, an accelerated healing factor and heightened senses.
 He also has razor-sharp teeth and claws to use as weapons once transformed.
 The Man-Wolf's levels of strength and intelligence varied according to the phases of the moon.
 Jameson did not retain his human personality or intelligence while in his Man-Wolf form; though the bestial side is capable of speech, it does not talk too often.
 He was not a traditional supernatural werewolf and was thus invulnerable not only to silver, but to weapons in general.

-As the Stargod
+As Stargod

 While in the Other Realm, the Stargod possessed both his human intelligence and speech while in the Man-Wolf's body.
 As well as giving him vast superhuman strength, a high degree of durability on top of cosmic and telepathic powers.
 Jameson, eventually learning to utilize the Stargod power by force of will, could consciously change between his human and werewolf forms enabling him to fly across interstellar distances, survive within the cold depths of space unprotected and without a space suit, even teleport between dimensions like Earth and the Other Realm under his own power.
 He wears scale mail armor and uses a broadsword, a dagger, and a longbow with arrows as weapons.